-graphic interval [Figure 12a].
+Outcrop images were acquired using a remotely piloted DJI Phantom 4 quadcopter UAV, from an altitude of ~200 m above ground and ~500-800 m lateral standoff southeast of the target cliff.
+The aircraft was approximately level with the target stratigraphic interval [Figure 12a].
 UAV images were combined into a photogrammetric 3D model using the Agisoft Photoscan Professional v1.2 structure-from-motion software package [Figure 12b].
-The 3D model was assembled with the "very high" quality setting and has ~4 million constituent points and a horizontal resolution of ~15 cm per pixel.
-The model extends ~1.5 km laterally along the cliff face and captures ~400 m of relief on the east-facing cliff.
-The model has an approximate horizontal resolution of 15 cm per pixel, though precision on all axes varies within the scene depending on the stereo convergence geometry of individual image pairs.
+The 3D model extends ~1.5 km laterally along the cliff face and captures ~400 m of relief on the east-facing cliff; it was assembled with the "very high" quality setting and has ~4 million constituent points and a horizontal resolution of ~15 cm per pixel.
+In all dimensions, model precision varies within the scene depending on the stereo convergence geometry of individual image pairs.